luukdv/color.js/README.md

 ### Image (required)

-Can be a DOM element or a URL.
+Can be a DOM element or URL.

 ```js
 const img = document.getElementById('image');